For long-term financing and investments in all segments of the Brazilian economy, BNDES counts on several sources of funding as presented below:

 See more information about the Amazon Fund here.

-The balance of resources on March 31, 2024 was BRL 2.8 billion.
+The balance of resources on September 30, 2025 was R$ 12.1 billion.

 In addition to diversifying and complementing sources of funding, external funding makes it possible to dilute risks, encourage other Brazilian issuers and strengthen relationships with the international financial community.

-Since 1953, BNDES has raised funds on the international capital market through bond issuances and, since 1972, through loans from multilateral agencies and other development institutions.
+Since 1953, BNDES has raised funds on the international capital market through bond issuances and, since 1972, through loans from multilateral agencies and other development finance institutions.

 The bonds issued by the BNDES have fixed interest rates that are determined by a bookbuilding process and principal amortization in a single installment.